nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 [`Storage`](#35-storage) represents a collection of classes that ensure the in-memory data is stored and saved on disk upon changes in data.
 This allows tasks to be restored from the disk when you close and reopen the application.

-UI, Logic, Model and Storage are key components that
+UI, Logic, Model and Storage are key components that:

 * Define their _API_ in interfaces with the same names as the Components.
 * Expose their functionality using `{Component Name}Manager` classes.